Do you have a sick dog?

 Diagnosis of pancreatitis is usually done through lab testing, which may find high levels of white blood cells or pancreatic enzymes.
 Your vet may also perform an ultrasound scan which can pick up on inflammation of the pancreas.

-Mild cases of the condition can usually be treated with plenty of rest to allow the body to heal.
-This might require you to fast your dog (not feeding them) for several days and returning to a low-fat easily digestible diet when reintroducing food.
+Mild cases of the condition can usually be treated with plenty of rest to allow their body to heal.
+This might require you to fast your dog (not feeding them) for several days and returning to a low-fat, easily digestible diet when reintroducing food.

 More severe cases may need to stay at the vets for monitoring and to be given an IV drip with medication and fluids.